ietf-wg-cellar/flac-specification/rfc_backmatter.md

 As the stream is a fixed block size stream, the number at 0x2e contains a frame number.
 As the value is smaller than 128, only 1 byte is used for the encoding.

-At byte 0x31 the subframe header of the first subframe starts, it is broken down in the following table.
+At byte 0x31 the first subframe starts, it is broken down in the following table.

 Start  | Length | Contents        | Description
 :------|:-------|:----------------|:-----------------